Langerhans Cell Histiocytosis Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Langerhans Cell Histiocytosis (LCH)

-Langerhans cell histiocytosis is a disease that can damage tissue or cause lesions to form in one or more places in the body.
+Langerhans cell histiocytosis is a type of cancer that can damage tissue or cause lesions to form in one or more places in the body.

 LCH may occur at any age, but is most common in young children.
-Treatment of LCH in childhood is different from treatment of LCH in adults.
+Treatment of LCH in children is different from treatment of LCH in adults.
 The treatments for LCH in children and adults are described in separate sections of this summary.

 - Having a parent who was exposed to certain chemicals such as benzene.

-- A family history of cancer.
+- A family history of cancer, including LCH.

 - Having infections as a newborn.

 - Having a personal history or family history of thyroid disease.